↑top - - - ↑up

-After removing the robot, the cover plate is stored at the bottom of the shipping box.
+After removing the robot, note the cover plate which is stored at the bottom of the shipping box.

 The Raspberry Pi 3 + SD image card can be installed if you have your own image with your own software (Silver and Gold).
 However a default image may already have been installed in the factory.

 In the small parts bags, you will find fastners and M4 and M2 Allen wrenches that fit them.
 The additional sensors (Silver and Gold versions) are wrapped separately.

 The picture above shows a Magni as shipped without the 2 brackets.
 Take time to ensure that the two Motors are connected, which should have been done at the factory.
 If they are detached, there are arrows on the connectors that (-> <-) show the alignment.
 These connectors are sometimes hard to insert and separate, because it’s hard to grip them.
 Each motor attaches to the black motor cable that comes from the nearest side of the main PC board to that motor.

 The picture above shows a Magni without the front bracket.
 In this picture the Raspberry Pi camera cable is attached to the Raspberry Pi itself which is part of setup for the camera.
 Decide which camera configuration you will want on your Magni.
 You should now take a detour to look at THIS_PAGE and decide how you want to mount the camera.
 Once you decide, use the camera setup page in combination with looking at the pictures on this page about bracket mounting.